ShayJordan/discovermaths.github.io/_pages/cryptography.md

 ## Caesar Shift Ciphers

-Caesar Shift Ciphers are named after Julius Caesar, the roman emperor, who encrypted secret messages to his army generals in this way.
+Caesar Shift Ciphers are named after Julius Caesar, the Roman emperor, who encrypted secret messages to his army generals in this way.
 This is how it's done:

 1. Convert your message into numbers (encode).
 2. Choose a key number.